The History of Mezcal

 Oaxaca is the “home of mezcal” and the primary reference in Mexico that merges the image and promotion of mezcal.
 Its importance lies in being the leading mezcal producer (66%).

 Today, mezcal is still made using traditional methods, often by small communities in rural areas of Mexico.
-The production of mezcal is tightly regulated, and only those products made in designated regions of Mexico can be labeled as “mezcal.”
+The production of mezcal is tightly regulated, and only those products made in designated regions of Mexico can be labeled “mezcal.”

 The Mezcal Regulatory Council was established in 1994 to oversee mezcal production and ensure its authenticity.
 Today, mezcal is recognized as a denomination of origin, meaning that it must be produced in specific regions of Mexico using traditional methods.